-Nationally, Dr Kilkenny is an emerging leader and collaborates with other national researchers in the field of stroke using linked data, performance monitoring, quality improvement research and health promotion evaluations.
-From 2007-2015, she has been responsible for overseeing the analysis and report writing for audit reports for acute and rehabilitation services.
-During this time she was also responsible for supervising research staff for analysis and write up of reports on the evaluation of the Know your numbers and StrokeSafe Program for the Stroke Foundation.
-These reports have been used to guide policy directions for improving prevention efforts and quality of care initiatives in hospitals and by Stroke Foundation and State government stroke clinical networks.
+Nationally, A/Prof Kilkenny is a leader and collaborates with other national researchers in the field of stroke using linked data, performance monitoring, quality improvement research and health promotion evaluations.
+From 2007-2015, she has been responsible for overseeing the analysis and report writing for audit reports for acute and rehabilitation services, and reports on the evaluation of the Know Your Numbers and StrokeSafe programs for the Stroke Foundation.
+These reports have been used to guide policy directions for improving prevention efforts and several quality of care initiatives in hospitals led by the Stroke Foundation and State government stroke clinical networks.

-Before moving to stroke Dr Kilkenny was involved in epidemiological and health services research at a State/National/International level.
-Dr Kilkenny started her career working as a Health Information Manager managing a large registry (800,000 births).
-She was then employed as a Research Fellow and designed the first population-based clinical data on acne, wart, tinea and eczema in schoolchildren ever published in Australia.
+Prior to her career in stroke research, A/Prof Kilkenny was involved in epidemiological and health services research at a state/national/international level.
+She started her career working as a Health Information Manager managing a large registry (800,000 births).
+A/Prof Kilkenny was then employed as a Research Fellow and designed the first population-based clinical data on acne, wart, tinea and eczema in school children ever published in Australia.
 She then moved to France and played an important scientific role in the feasibility of the International Case-Control Study of mobile phones and head and neck tumours in 14 countries.
-This study showed it was feasible to conduct an informative study.

 A/Prof Kilkenny is the Editor for Quality Improvement section for the Journal Stroke, the top-ranked international stroke journal and is on the Editorial Boards for the Health Information Management Journal and BMC Health Services Research Journal.
 She is also the Statistician on four Data Safety Monitoring Boards for RCTs.